MissVeronica/um-white-listing-email-domains/README.md

 # UM White Listing Email Domains and Email Addresses
 Extension to Ultimate Member for white listing email domains and email addresses.
-This plugin extension will block other e-mail addresses from being able to sign up to your site.

 ## Settings - UM Settings -> Access -> Other
 1. White_Listing_Email_Domains - One entry per line - Enter one per line either domains name and/or user email addresses.
 This will block other e-mail addresses from being able to sign up to your site.